magnefique-studios/javashop-otel/README.md

 ![image](https://user-images.githubusercontent.com/32849847/229945586-bd379517-8381-410a-9f70-36542fe0b03d.png)

-Please note it may take 3-4 minutes or more for traces to show up and you will see full map "form" as traces are coming in, so you may have to refresh the page a few times each time we Build and Deploy.
+Please note it may take 4-5 minutes or more for traces to show up and you will see full map "form" as traces are coming in, so you may have to refresh the page a few times each time we Build and Deploy.

 It is recommended to use a -15m look back during this lab.
 You may need to change it from time to time (for example to -5m or a custom -10m) to make sure you are only looking at the newer traces after your changes.

+NOTE: You may have to refresh the page several times to see your Environment Tag in the UI.
+The prefix of the Environment tag should match what you entered for SHOP_USER in the .env file.

 <img width="731" alt="Screen Shot 2023-02-14 at 8 25 19 PM" src="https://user-images.githubusercontent.com/32849847/219972238-36a91449-119b-4ce9-ba3c-d5ea354a8aeb.png">